adobe-photoshop/generator-panels/README.md

 generator-panels
 ================

-This repo contains the source for two extension panels for Photoshop, Generator Configuration and Rename Layer Suffix.
+This repo contains the source for two extension panels for Photoshop, Generator Configuration and Generator Layer Names.
 Both of these panels are implemented using the new [CEP5 Extension Framework](https://github.com/Adobe-CEP/CEP-Resources), and require Photoshop CC 2014 to run.

 The **Generator Configuration** panel lets you easily change the [configuration options](https://github.com/adobe-photoshop/generator-assets/wiki/Configuration-Options) for the Generator Assets plugin that ships with Photoshop.